 For those less familiar with Edmonton, the ICE District is a 25-acre neighbourhood found in the heart of downtown Edmonton.
 Appropriately for this hockey town, the District initially formed around Rogers Place, home of the Oilers, and is now a hub of entertainment, community, and nightlife.

-In an environment so fully dialed in to the overall experience, it’s a given that the event experience has been carefully considered as well.
+In an environment so fully dialed-in to overall experience, it’s a given that the event experience has been carefully considered as well.
 The convenient JW Event HUB package includes your room rental plus technology and chef catering for breakfast, lunch, and intermissions, all encompassed in one per-person price.

 And now that we’ve touched on food, let’s linger here a moment; whether you’re stopping in to indulge your taste buds at Kindred Food + Drink or Braven, or you’re looking at catering for an event, Executive Chef Kiran Patnam and his team will leave an impression.
 Formerly the Executive Sous Chef at Baltimore Marriott Waterfront Hotel, Chef Patnam is now taking the lead role in the JW Marriott Edmonton ICE District’s kitchen, this on the heels of his 2018 victory on TV culinary competition, Beat Bobby Flay.